ropensci/mctq/README.md

 As of today, `mctq` offers solutions for all variables proposed by the original authors.
-Because MCTQ is actively used by a sleep research group, we have developed different tools and analysis that can help you with you research.
-We plan to add new features to the package in the future.
+Because MCTQ is actively used by a sleep research group, we have also developed different tools and analysis that can help you with you research.
+You can expect new features and also new articles/vignettes to be added to the package in the future.

 ## Citation